Jayron Kearse: 2019 season

 In 2019, he appeared in 15 games with 3 starts at free safety.
 He also played in one playoff contest.
-He registered during the season 27 tackles, one quarterback hurry, 6 pass breakups and one special teams tackle.
-He had a career-high 8 tackles and one pass breakup against the Atlanta Falcons.
-He made his first career interception against the Dallas Cowboys, when he caught a last second Hail Mary pass attempt to close a 28-24 win.
-He defended a potential game-winning touchdown, by covering rookie tight end Noah Fant on two consecutive pass attempts in the end zone, helping to seal a 27–23 comeback victory against the Denver Broncos.
+In Week 1 against the Atlanta Falcons, he had a career-high nine tackles and one pass breakup.
+He made his first career interception in Week 10 against the Dallas Cowboys, when he caught a last-second Hail Mary pass attempt to close out a 28–24 win.
+In Week 11 against the Denver Broncos, he prevented a potential game-winning touchdown, covering rookie tight end Noah Fant on two consecutive pass attempts in the end zone, helping to seal a 27–23 comeback victory.
+He registered 28 tackles, one quarterback hurry, 6 pass breakups and one special teams tackle during the season.

-Kearse finished his career with the Vikings after appearing in 62 games with five starts (only missed two games), while making 79 tackles, one interception, 8 passes defensed and 39 special teams tackles.
+During his time with the Vikings, Kearse appeared in 62 games with five starts (only missed two games), while making 62 tackles, one interception, eight pass breakups, and 39 special teams tackles.

 Detroit Lions

 On March 27, 2020, Kearse signed a one-year, $2.75 million contract with the Detroit Lions.
-On July 31, 2020, he was suspended the first three games of 2020 for violating the NFL substance-abuse policy.
+On July 31, 2020, he was suspended for the first three games of the 2020 season for violating the NFL's substance-abuse policy.
 He was reinstated from suspension and activated on October 1, 2020.

-Kearse appeared in 11 games with 7 starts, posting 56 tackles, one quarterback pressure, 2 pass breakups, one forced fumble and 3 special teams tackles.
-He was named the full-time starter at strong safety in the eighth game against his former team the Minnesota Vikings.
-He tied a career-high 8 tackles against the Minnesota Vikings, Washington Football Team and Chicago Bears.
+In Week 9, against his former team the Vikings, Kearse was named the full-time starter at strong safety.
+He tied his career-high of nine tackles in Week 10 against Washington Football Team.

-He didn't play in Week 16 against the Tampa Bay Buccaneers, after reportedly leaving the hotel room without permission and being late to a bed check on a road trip, which violated the team rules.
-On December 28, 2020, Kearse was waived by the Lions before the season finale.
+Kearse was inactive for the Week 16 game against the Tampa Bay Buccaneers, after reportedly leaving the hotel room without permission and being late to a bed check on a road trip, which violated the team rules.
+On December 28, 2020, he was waived by the Lions before the season finale.

+With Detroit, Kearse appeared in 11 games with 7 starts, posting 59 tackles, one quarterback hit, 2 pass breakups, one forced fumble, and 3 special teams tackles.

 Baltimore Ravens

-On December 31, 2020, Kearse was signed to the Baltimore Ravens' practice squad.
+On December 31, 2020, Kearse was signed to the practice squad of the Baltimore Ravens.
 His practice squad contract with the team expired after the season on January 25, 2021.

 Dallas Cowboys

-Kearse signed as a free agent with the Dallas Cowboys on March 30, 2021.
-He was named the Cowboys starting strong safety in 2021, starting 15 games recording a career-high 101 tackles, one sack, 10 passes defensed, and two interceptions.

-On March 21, 2022, Kearse signed a two-year, $10 million contract extension with the Cowboys.